 - High verbal score on GRE

 - A sample of current scholarly writing in English, related to your proposed area of study in East Asian Languages & Civilizations.
-Please note that the Humanities Admissions website states that the writing sample should be 15 to 20 pages, but EALC will accept samples as short as 10 pages.
-Writing samples of 30 pages or more are not likely be read in their entirety.
+Writing samples should be at least 10 pages, but samples of 30 pages or more are not likely to be read in their entirety.

 TOEFL (internet-based) - Total: 104 with no subsection lower than 26.

 IELTS- Total: 7 with no subsection lower than 7.

 - The list of nations granted exceptions to the TOEFL/IELTS requirement has been expanded.
 Please refer to this page for more information on the updated list.

 - Refer to the Division of the Humanities for any additional admissions requirements.